 Below is a home with 2 dogs, two bowls for food and one for water, notice the thoughtful lighting tucked up above the bowls and the creative handle cut-outs, keeping leashes and snacks close.

-How many people use the laundry room or mudroom to contain their pet while away?
+How many people use the laundry room or mudroom to contain their pets while away?
 Why not integrate pet space into these rooms?
-Not only will this make the space feel larger (no pet beds/toys taking up floor space), but it is safe, secure and beautiful.
+Not only will this make the space feel larger (no pet beds/toys taking up floor space), but it is safe, secure, and beautiful.

 Notice the dog wash station below in addition to the bed.